 While I’m not generally one to store things that aren’t useful and used regularly (we have one bin each for the kids’ clothes to grow into, one bin for Christmas, one for Easter/Halloween, and a couple for seasonal wear-boots, hats, snow pants), I decided this was worthwhile (and we have the space!).

 So I headed to Walmart to look for storage containers that weren’t too big and would stack and store easily.
-I liked these ones because they could they fit neatly under our bed in our townhouse.
+I liked these ones from Walmart because they could they fit neatly under our bed in our townhouse.
 Now in our new house, they are stacked in our upstairs closet.

 They definitely aren’t a beautiful cedar chest, but they are functional & practical.
 Plus, I like that they are separate, so I can easily add items to any of them and never have to dig through a bunch of stuff.

 And like I’ve mentioned before, I like when storage is limited.
 In other words, I can only keep what fits in the container.
 I was selective and felt like I had plenty of room to keep what was important at the time.